Supporting Someone in Prison

 Prisoners can move funds from their canteen in to their phone account to make calls, instead of calling collect, however any phone calls between inside and outside are expensive.

 The cheapest way to make regular phone calls is through a Trap Call system (for example TRAPP Call, or Call2Talk).
-Trap call systems assign you a phone number local to the prison you're calling.
+Trap call systems assign you a phone number local to the prison you are calling.
 Someone inside the prison can call that number collect, but instead of incurring collect call charges you pay the trap provider a lesser fee.
 Trap call systems can significantly reduce your bills.

 Prisoners can make calls to Legal Aid, the Ombudsman’s Office, Human Rights and select ministry-registered inmate support agencies are free.